kubernetes-sigs/gateway-api/geps/gep-713/index.md

 From policies emerges the concept of Policy Attachment, which consists of augmenting the behavior of other Kubernetes resources by attaching policies to them.

-After multiple iterations of Gateway API experimenting with policies—whether through common kinds of policies like `BackendTLSPolicy` and `BackendLBPolicy`, or various implementation-specific ones (see [Current use of policies](#current-use-of-policies))—and after rounds of discussion (such as [kubernetes-sigs/gateway-api/discussions#2927](https://github.com/kubernetes-sigs/gateway-api/discussions/2927)), the pattern has evolved into its current form.
+After multiple iterations of Gateway API experimenting with policies—whether through common kinds of policies like `BackendTLSPolicy` and `XBackendTrafficPolicy`, or various implementation-specific ones (see [Current use of policies](#current-use-of-policies))—and after rounds of discussion (such as [kubernetes-sigs/gateway-api/discussions#2927](https://github.com/kubernetes-sigs/gateway-api/discussions/2927)), the pattern has evolved into its current form.

 ### User stories